Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Introduction

-A recent strand of research revisits all classical graph problems in the context of temporal graphs, see e.g.~\cite{KEMPE2002,MICHAIL20162,CasteigtsPS2019,AKRIDA2020,HAAG2022,MertziosMNZZ2023}.
+A recent strand of research revisits all classical graph problems in the context of temporal graphs, see e.g.~\cite{AKRIDA2020,CasteigtsPS2019,HAAG2022,KEMPE2002,MertziosMNZZ2023,MICHAIL20162}.
 Most of these works focus on the point model while the interval model may have been overlooked.
 Interestingly, the natural notion of connectivity in temporal graphs arises from temporal paths whose computation is the subject of various works in both models (see e.g. \cite{BuiXuanFJ2003,WuCKHHW2016}).
 A temporal path is a path whose edges can be traversed one after another sequentially in time.
-Surprisingly, it appears that the complexity of the basic problem of computing a temporal path with minimum duration is not completely settled yet.
+When considering all temporal paths between a source vertex and a target vertex, the time aspect gives rise to several notions of shortest path: in particular, a \emph{foremost} temporal path arrives at the target as early as possible, a \emph{shortest} temporal path uses a minimum number of edges, and a \emph{fastest} temporal path has a minimum duration, i.e. the time span between leaving the source and arriving at the target is minimal.

-More precisely, when considering all temporal paths between a source vertex and a target vertex, the time aspect gives rise to several notions of shortest path: in particular, a \emph{foremost} temporal path arrives at the target as early as possible, a \emph{shortest} temporal path uses a minimum number of edges, and a \emph{fastest} temporal path has a minimum duration, i.e. the time span between leaving the source and arriving at the target is minimal.
-In the interval model, the problem of finding a foremost temporal path can be solved in near-linear time~\cite{Dreyfus1969,BuiXuanFJ2003}, while the best algorithms for computing a shortest temporal path~\cite{BuiXuanFJ2003,jain2022algorithms} or a fastest temporal path~\cite{DehneOS2012} are slower by a factor depending on the size of the underlying graph, respectively $n$ and $m$ if the underlying graph has $n$ vertices and $m$ edges.
-In the point model, the three problems can be solved in near-linear time~\cite{WuCKHHW2016}, even when waiting restrictions are imposed~\cite{BentertHNN2020}.
-As we mostly focus on fastest temporal path computation, Table~\ref{tbl:state-of-art} gives a summary of the best known algorithms.
+First, we observe discrepancies between the two models with respect to the complexity of known algorithms for computing a shortest or a fastest temporal path.
+They can both be found in near-linear time in the point model~\cite{WuCKHHW2016}, while in the interval model the best algorithms for computing a shortest temporal path~\cite{BuiXuanFJ2003,jain2022algorithms} or a fastest temporal path~\cite{DehneOS2012} are slower by a factor depending on the size of the input, $n$ and $m=O(n^2)$ respectively, if the input has $n$ vertices and the underlying graph has $m$ edges.
+On the other hand, foremost temporal paths can be computed in near-linear time in both models using a variant of Dijkstra algorithm~\cite{Dreyfus1969,BuiXuanFJ2003}.
 To the best of our knowledge, no non-trivial lower bounds are known.
-Thus, we ask whether a slowdown factor proportional to the size of the underlying graph in the interval model is necessary to compute a fastest temporal path?
+Thus, we ask whether a slowdown factor proportional to the number of vertices is necessary to compute a fastest or a shortest temporal path in the interval model.